 We’ll discuss the technical details more in depth below.

 Common Features of Security Cameras

-Resolution is based on the number of pixels making up the image.
-We might be more familiar talking about resolution in regard to our televisions.
-It’s the same idea.
-Standard resolution is 480p and full HD is considered 1080p.
+A camera’s resolution is based on the number of pixels it captures to compose its images.
+This is the same concept as with our televisions, but cameras are the input whereas televisions are the output.
+Standard resolution is 480p, HD starts at 720p, and full HD is considered 1080p.
 The more pixels in the image captured by your security camera, the clearer the image will be.
 However, that extra information will also take up more memory space.

 Field of View (FOV)

 The camera’s FOV measures the area that it’s able to see and capture.
 The wider the angle, the more it can see; however, the more it can see, the less detail the image will have.
 Likewise, the narrower the angle, the less it will be able to see; however, the less it can see, the more detail the image will have.

 Being able to capture usable images in low to no light conditions is essential to ensure complete security for your business.
 Infrared security cameras have LED lights placed around the edge of the camera lens, adding ambient light that significantly increases the quality of the image it captures.

 Cameras with motion sensing can use this feature in a few ways:

 - They will begin recording only when they detect motion, which saves memory space since the camera won’t be recording when there’s nothing to record